matthieu-locussol/unforeseen-conspiracy-inc/CONSPIRACIES.md

 ### Upgrades (12 total)

-1. **Ice Wall Expedition** - _"The Antarctic ice wall is real!
-It's 150 feet tall and guarded by government agents.
-Time to climb it!"_
+1. **Ice Wall Expedition** - _"Antarctica isn't a continent.
+It's a 150-foot ice wall encircling our known world, patrolled by a shadowy multinational force.
+We need to fund an expedition."_
-2. **NASA Studio Access** - _"NASA is just a Hollywood studio in California.
-All the 'space missions' are filmed on sound stages."_
+2. **NASA Studio Access** - _"All 'space missions' are filmed in a secure studio.
+Gaining access means acquiring original, unedited footage of their green screen operations."_
-3. **Antarctic Treaty Breach** - _"The Antarctic Treaty is just a cover to keep people away from the edge of the world.
-We're going anyway!"_
+3. **Antarctic Treaty Breach** - _"The Antarctic Treaty isn't about science; it's a military pact to guard the world's edge.
+Breaching it is the only way to get proof."_
-4. **Gravity Hoax Exposure** - _"Gravity doesn't exist!
-It's just density and buoyancy.
-The government made up gravity to hide the truth!"_
+4. **Gravity Hoax Exposure** - _"'Gravity' is a lie to explain why we don't fall off the 'globe.'
-5. **Satellite Deception** - _"Satellites are just balloons with cameras.
-That's why they 'fall' back to Earth when they 'malfunction'."_
+   The truth is simple density and buoyancy.
+They complicate it to confuse you."_
-6. **Globe Manufacturing Plant** - _"There's a secret factory making all the globes to perpetuate the lie.
-We found it!"_
+5. **Satellite Deception** - _"So-called 'satellites' are just high-altitude reconnaissance drones and communication balloons.
+They can't orbit a flat plane."_
-7. **Round Earth Propaganda** - _"The education system is brainwashing children with fake globes.
+6. **Globe Manufacturing Plant** - _"There's a handful of factories that produce every globe on Earth.
+Infiltrating one would allow us to disrupt the primary tool of indoctrination."_
-   Time to infiltrate the schools!"_
+7. **Round Earth Propaganda** - _"The narrative is pushed through the education system.
+We need to develop counter-curriculum materials to de-program the next generation."_
-8. **Flat Map Cartography** - _"Create the first accurate flat Earth map.
-The UN logo is actually the real map - they're not even hiding it!"_
+8. **Flat Map Cartography** - _"Create a true map of our plane, based on suppressed pre-globular records.
+The UN logo is a good starting point; they're hiding it in plain sight."_
-9. **Underworld Exploration** - _"The Earth is hollow!
-There are civilizations living inside the flat Earth.
-Time to dig down!"_
+9. **Underworld Exploration** - _"If the Earth is not a sphere, what's beneath it?
+Ancient texts speak of a hollow domain.
+We need to start digging."_
-10.   **Sky Dome Technology** - _"The sky is actually a dome with stars painted on it.
-The sun and moon are just lights on the dome."_
+10.   **Sky Dome Technology** - _"The 'sky' is a physical firmament, a dome onto which celestial bodies are projected.
+Understanding its technology is key to understanding our prison."_
-11.   **Global Elite Network** - _"The global elite know the Earth is flat and are keeping it secret.
-Time to expose their network!"_
+11.   **Global Elite Network** - _"The families who perpetuate this lie form a global network.
-12.   **Truth Broadcast System** - _"Set up a worldwide network to broadcast the flat Earth truth.
+      Mapping their connections and control structures is essential to dismantling their power."_
-      The internet is our weapon!"_
+12.   **Truth Broadcast System** - _"Hijack their own satellite network to broadcast the flat Earth truth to every screen on the planet.
+A signal that can't be ignored."_

 ---